From the U.S. to Francs:

 We’re not here to play the Bordeaux game.

 Old vines.
-New grafts.
 A clear point of view.

 Wines that are grounded, precise, and unmistakably ours.